mastering23/scraping-data/README.md

 ## What I built :
 1. A Python script to scrape quotes and authors from a site.
-2. Implemented pagination to automatically move throught all pages.
+2. Implemented pagination to automatically move through all pages.
 3. Cleaned and formatted the extracted data.
 4. Finally Saved data in a clean format (Author, quotes) and save it as quotes.csv file.